pramation/ML-Microservices-DevOps/README.md

     - Install minikube by following instructions in https://www.devopszones.com/2022/01/how-to-install-minikube-in-amazon-linux.html
     - start the minikube server ( command: minicube start)
 * Create Flask app in Container
+   - Build Dockerfile which is required to build Docker Container.
+   - Execute run_docker.sh to build  the Flask app in Container.
 * Run via kubectl
+   - Exectute run_kube.sh to:
+       a.
+Run the Flask app docker containers in the Kubernetes pods.
+       b.
+Forword the container port to the host port , this will enable us to excess the app.